September 3, 2021

 Food for Laborers without Labor

 Daily wage laborers in some areas where GFA workers serve continue to have difficulty finding work amid pandemic-related shutdowns and, as result, struggle to feed their families.
-GFA pastor Sanchez and a team including Sisters of Compassion, Women’s Fellowship members and other GFA workers organized a distribution in two villages to offer aid to such laborers in their community.
+GFA pastor Sanchez and a team including Sisters of the Cross, Women’s Fellowship members and other GFA workers organized a distribution in two villages to offer aid to such laborers in their community.

 “We know that many people are going through difficulties, and we have been praying for the situation to come back to normalcy,” Pastor Sanchez told recipients.
 “We, as a church, contributed a little so that the people in need can be helped.
 With our prayers and God’s blessings, we have prepared these ration kits for you.”